Scan to download

 In the autumn of 2022, when Samani and Jain attended the Solana Breakpoint conference in Lisbon, Portugal, the crisis began to quietly approach.

-Jain stated, "Given that FTX had raised a significant amount of equity capital, that should be enough to cushion… FTX's profits were substantial, with revenue exceeding $1 billion in 2021, so they had quite a bit of money… There might be some liquidity mismatch issues or funds tied up in leveraged positions, and they needed some time to unwind those positions… We did not think this would lead to bankruptcy."
+Jain stated, "Given that FTX had raised a significant amount of equity capital, that should be enough to buffer… FTX's profits were substantial, with revenue exceeding $1 billion in 2021, so they had quite a bit of money… There might be some liquidity mismatch issues, or funds tied up in leveraged positions, and they needed some time to unwind those positions… We didn't think this would lead to bankruptcy."

-When the host continued to press on how close the relationship between Multicoin Capital and FTX was, citing their joint investments, Jain countered, "I don't think so (the relationship is too close); there are too many embellishments in that."
+When the host pressed on how closely Multicoin Capital and FTX were connected due to their joint investments, Jain countered, "I don't think so (the relationship is too close); there's too much embellishment in that."

 Samani added that in many investment cases, Multicoin Capital was competing with FTX or Alameda for investment shares.
 Sometimes FTX would push Multicoin Capital out, and sometimes it was Multicoin Capital that pushed FTX out.